sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part2-ui-gateway.md

 1. relay the access token along with the request to the resources server (i.e. `TokenRelay`), and
 2. strip cookie headers as they are of no use to the resource server (i.e. `RemoveRequestHeader=Cookie`)

-# Development is ready
+# Start the gateway in development mode

-Assuming that your note resource server is up and running from [Part 1](/blog/2019/12/17/merry-microservices-part1-resource-server) on port 8081 with keycloak on port 9080, you can pretty much start up the front end `npm start` and the gateway server `/.mvnw spring-boot:run` and it all should work (also assuming you've filled in the missing pieces from the github repo).
+Assuming that your note resource server is up and running from [Part 1](/blog/2019/12/17/merry-microservices-part1-resource-server) on port 8081 with keycloak on port 9080, from the `gateway` directory, you can pretty much start up the front end `npm start` and the gateway server `/.mvnw spring-boot:run` and it all should work (also assuming you've filled in the missing pieces from the github repo).

 # Get ready for production